Raj Kumar Kapoor

 Raj Kumar Kapoor (c.
 1932 – 10 April 2019) was an Indian actor, producer and director.
 He was a colonel in Indian Army.

 He was also known as Raj Bharti and many movies credited this name.

 Biography

 Kapoor was the director of a television series titled Fauji which was the debut work of Shah Rukh Khan.
 He produced Oonche Log too.
 He was involved in acting in films too.
+He directed and acted in the memorable 1980s ketchup advertisement with the line "Isme kaddu nahi zara” (There is no pumpkin in this) and was known as the "ketchup man".
 He authored a novel titled When Shiva Smiles.

 Kapoor died on 10 April 2019 at the age of 87.

+Through his sister, his nephew is actor Chunky Panday.